KatOli-Dev/KatOli-Dev/readme.md

 # KatOli-Dev
-> ⚠️ *As of writing this, my stuff is currently private.
-This probably wont be true in the future.* ⚠️
+> Some of my stuff is public now!

 I am Oli (he/him).
 Programming is my favorite hobby.